percona/percona-server/doc/source/performance/threadpool.rst

      :vartype: Numeric
      :default: 0

-This variable can be used to specify an additional port that |Percona Server|
-will listen on.
+This variable can be used to specify an additional port that Percona Server for MySQL will listen on.
 This can be used in case no new connections can be established due to all worker threads being busy or being locked when ``pool-of-threads`` feature is enabled.
 To connect to the extra port the following command can be